 In 2011, The $1M ALS Biomarker Prize was awarded to Dr. Seward Rutkove for his development of a technology called electrical impedance myography (EIM).
-It is an exciting time at Prize4Life and within the ALS community.
-The $1M ALS Biomarker Challenge spurred a breakthrough that can accelerate the progress of drugs through the development pipeline, ensuring that potential therapies can benefit patients faster.
-The prize challenge has been chosen as a 2012 Laureate of the Annual Computerworld Honors Program.
+This prize spurred a breakthrough that can accelerate the progress of drugs through the development pipeline, ensuring that potential therapies can benefit patients faster.
+The prize challenge was named a 2012 Laureate of the Annual Computerworld Honors Program.

 The $1M ALS Biomarker Prize was launched in November of 2006 with the goal of accelerating the development of a biomarker—an inexpensive and easy-to-use tool that can accurately measure the progression of ALS in patients.
 In 2006, Avi and the founding members of Prize4Life organized a conference with some of the leading minds from the ALS research community and the biotechnology industry in order to determine what obstacles existed that prevented the bridging of the gap between ALS research and products that would benefit patients—the so-called 'valley of death.'
 One challenge identified was the need for an effective biomarker to in order to make ALS clinical trials cheaper, faster, and more appealing to investment from industry.